The Proposal to Resolve the Loan Charge

 The case for a “Disguised Remuneration” settlement opportunity

-1. Agencies should have operated PAYE
+1. Agencies or end users should have operated PAYE

 The first of these reasons is that the agencies involved in these DR schemes should have operated PAYE in the first place, according to the relevant legislation and case law.
 More specifically, HMRC could have (and should have) used the agency provisions of section 44 ITEPA 2003 to collect the PAYE income tax that was legally due from the agencies, rather than simply resort to applying the Loan Charge in the first instance.
 Had HMRC enforced the agency provisions of section 44 ITEPA 2003, not only would HMRC have likely raised more revenue than the sums involved in the Loan Charge and related demands, but also the individual users would have had a PAYE credit to fully offset their income tax liability (whether under the Loan Charge or otherwise), and the entire Loan Charge debacle could have been avoided.